valters-tomsons/DayZLauncher-UnixPatcher/README.md

 # DayZLauncher-UnixPatcher

-Fixes workshop mods not installing in DayZ launcher when running under Wine/Proton.
+Fixes workshop mods not installing in DayZ launcher when running under in Mono runtime (Wine/Proton).

 ## Screenshots